DomVinyard/auth0-react-node-ts/README.md

 value: <your Auth0 Domain> (example: dom.eu.auth0.com)
 ```

-5. Finally we need to connect the app to the api.
-Back in your app repo, open your .env file and set `REACT_APP_API_URL` to your Replit URL (it will look something like `https://auth0-react-node-ts-server--your_username.repl.co`).
+5. We now both have the app and the api configured to use Auth0.
+Finally we need to connect the app to the api.
+Back in your app repo, open your .env file and set `REACT_APP_API_URL` to your forked Replit URL (it will look something like `https://auth0-react-node-ts-server--your_username.repl.co`).

-That's it, we have Auth0 configured for both your app and your api.
-The two can now communicate securely.
-Start your Replit api and then run `yarn start` in your app to run the demo.
+That's it, the app and the api can now communicate securely.
+Start your Replit api and run `yarn start` in your app to run the demo.

 ## How does it all work?